-That’s right.
-You don’t need to spend top dollar to get a gorgeous piece like this.
-We also didn’t bother changing out the prints it came with.
-No shame in admitting it and besides, no one will be able to tell!
-The collage layout really tells a story and eventually, this is a great piece to swap out with vacation photos.
+Want to know a secret?
+We didn’t bother changing out the prints that the frame came with!
+No shame in admitting it and besides, no one will be able to tell.
+The collage layout really tells a story and eventually, this is a great piece to swap out with vacation photos!

 Pro tip: style your books with the pages facing outwards.
 You wouldn’t believe the difference this simple move makes.
 The pages give our space a neutral look, where we can focus on the pastels.
 Imagine if the spines were facing out.
 Then we’d have to coordinate even more colours, which can get complicated!

 The pastels from this piece give off chill vibes, so we added greenery to complement the serenity.
 If you’re stuck on what to accessorize with, just get inspiration from the existing color palette of your furniture to start.

 Our table came with black trim, so it made sense for us to add touches of black throughout our décor.
 Then we pulled inspiration from the art piece itself.
 See how we incorporated the pastel colors - the pink and turquoise - back into our notebooks?